-A great article about money on the islands.
-You’ll learn not only what currency in Maldives (Maldivian Rufiyaa), but also what money to bring, where to exchange it, and whether cards are accepted.
-There will be a lot of useful information that will save you time, money, and maybe even nerve cells.
+This article will tell you everything about currency in Maldives: not only what the local currency is (the Maldivian Rufiyaa) but also what money to bring, where to exchange it, and whether cards are accepted.
+Packed with useful tips, it will save you time, money, and possibly some frustration too.

 It will be difficult for you to plan your dream trip to Maldives without these websites